Infant of diabetic motherIDM; Gestational diabetes - IDM; Neonatal care - diabetic mother

 If you are pregnant and receiving regular prenatal care, routine testing will show if you develop gestational diabetes.

-If you are pregnant and have diabetes that is difficult to control, call your doctor immediately.
+If you are pregnant and have diabetes that is not under control, call your provider right away.

-Carefully monitoringthe infant in the first hours after birth may prevent complications due to low blood sugar.
-Monitoring and treatment in the first few days may prevent complications due to high bilirubin levels.
+Carefully monitoring the infant in the first hours and days after birth may prevent health problems due to low blood sugar.